mrwrongwrongwrong/tech_pub/README.md

 # tech_pub
-This repository is for learning purpose, accumulating some CS techniques as my learning path extends.
+This repository is for learning purpose, accumulating CS techniques as my learning path extends.